 On 15 September, the ACCC issued a final determination grating conditional authorisation to continue the coordination of flight schedules on 10 routes until 20 June 2021.

-(v) Wholesalers of medicines to cooperate to facilitate distribution of - ACCC issues draft determination proposing to essential medication and pharmacy products following an application by the National Pharmaceutical Services Association.
+(v) Wholesalers of medicines to cooperate to facilitate distribution of essential medication and pharmacy products following an application by the National Pharmaceutical Services Association.